Monogramm/docker-axelor-development-kit/README.md

 ## How to use this image ?

-This image is based on the [official Gradle:alpine repository](https://hub.docker.com/_/gradle/).
+This image is based on the [official Gradle repository](https://hub.docker.com/_/gradle/).

 This image is designed to be used as a base container for building Axelor applications.